DevFaded/Roblox-LuaU-Whitelister/README.md

 valid along with the discord username.
 ```

-It has the following features: No logs (at least for my http logger), clear console, and discord username to roblox account.
+It has the following features: No logs, clear console, and discord username to roblox account.

 <h1>Credits</h1>
 - PixeIPenguin (For Base)